lucky-luke-98/LEDBeerPong/README.md

 ## Contributions:

 I stopped the creation of my code in the beginning of 2021.
-Further this table is not in use anymore. \
+Further, this table is not in use anymore. \
-Hence, I most likely will not change anything anymore. \ However, feel free to fork this repository yourself or contact me regarding questions. \
+Hence, I most likely will not change anything anymore.

+However, feel free to fork this repository yourself or contact me regarding questions. \
 Moreover, if you are interested in buying this table you can contact me as well.